 - It is Sharia compliant and can be used by Islamic participants.
-All that is required is that service charges are not levied by groups that want to be fully Sharia compliant. - Changes to the frequency of loan taking and repayment.
+All that is required is that service charges (interest) are not levied by groups that want to be fully Sharia compliant. - Changes to the frequency of loan taking and repayment.
 In previous versions of the guide we have stuck to monthly loan disbursements and monthly repayments.
-This was to avoid complications arising from interest calculations and the difficulties of identifying loans that were due for reimbursement.
-We have changed the repayment section of the passbook to allow disbursement and repayment at any meeting after the first 3 meetings in a cycle.
-This offers real convenience and usefulness and reduces the risk of having too much money in the box. - In January 2022 we have included an annex 7 chart on how to calculate the end of cycle share out
+This was to avoid complications arising from interest calculations and the difficulties of identifying loans that were due for reimbursement in regular meetings, We have changed the repayment section of the passbook to allow disbursement and repayment at any meeting after the first 3 meetings in a cycle.
+This offers real convenience and usefulness and reduces the risk of having too much money in the box. - In January 2022 we included annex 7, showing how to calculate the end of cycle share out amounts for each member.